RahulParmarRP/linear-regression-notebook/README.md

  linear-regression-notebook

- Steps for building model
+ Steps for building a basic scratch model

- 1 Describing data from csv files
+ 1. Describing data from csv files
- 2 Deciding Features and Prediction column from the data 3 Quickly making a basic model to fit the data
+ 1. Deciding Features and Prediction column from the data
+ 1. Quickly making a basic model to fit the data
- 4 Make some raw low accurate prediction or failed model 5 Strarting analysis for the patterns
+ 1. Make some raw low accurate prediction or failed model
+ 1. Strarting analysis for the patterns